-LCA IT Department approval; may be repeated for additional credit Eagle Help Desk internship provides a way for students to expand their technology integration and proficiency, while providing a valuable service to the school.
+Grades 11, 12 • Semester (0.25 cr) Pa: LCA IT Department approval; may be repeated for additional credit Eagle Help Desk internship provides a way for students to expand their technology integration and proficiency, while providing a valuable service to the school.
 Students will take a leadership role in providing technology support, troubleshooting, and other computer resources for both students and teachers.
-To obtain credit for the class, the student must provide a personal evaluation of the work completed by the end of the semester.
+In order to obtain credit for the class, the student must provide a personal evaluation of the work completed by the end of the semester.
 This evaluation must be signed by a member of the LCA IT staff.